-- 2. Once an existing file is opened, you will be brought to the corresponding input page if in Page View or the input screen split with the report either on the right or the bottom of the screen if in Full View - Page View O START BASIC REPORT Analyst Jurisdiction Time Analyzed Agency Analysis Year Chapter 26: Example Problem 1 Design Analysis K-factor Service Volumes Number of Lanes 2 Terrain Type Level Measured FFS Percent Grade, % Base Free Flow Speed, mi/h 75.4 Grade Length, mi 2 Length, ft Right Side Clearance, ft Lane Width, ft 11 Total Ramp Density, ramps/mi 4.00 Managed Lane Demand, veh/h 2000 Peak Hour Factor 0.92 Total Trucks, % 5.00 Single-Unit Trucks (SUT), % Mixed Flow Model Tractor-Trailers (TT), % Proportion of CAVs Adjustment Factors b.
+- 2. Once an existing file is opened, you will be brought to the corresponding input page if in Page View or the input screen split with the report either on the right or the bottom of the screen if in Full View - a.
+Page View b.
 Full View b.
 Selecting File > Save As... from the main menu; this can be found by selecting the three lines in the top left-hand corner of the screen and then selecting "Save As..."